version-1/blog/src/pages/posts/2019/05/20190513_gin-gorm-gqlgen-crud/index.en.md

 ## Technolodies I used

-Followings are technolody I used this time.
+Followings are technolodies I used this time,

 * Docker
 * Dep (package manager)